Sunday Toughie No 33 by proXimal

 WHIT: A card can be a comical or eccentric person or WIT, around H for hearts, gives us WHIT the smallest particle imaginable.

 7d Man grabs giant, totally unbridled, horse (7)

-Totally unbridled is the wordplay, it suggests removing the outer letters of the first three words of the clue.
+ARABIAN: Totally unbridled is an instruction to remove the outer letters of the first three words leaving A RAB IAN

 11d Out of date, we’re told, scrap creamy food (7,5)